CardiacAtlasProject/PCATool/README.md

 # PCATool

-MATLAB script to visualize PCA of LV shape models
+This MATLAB tool shows interactive GUI of the first 10 modes of variations derived from 1,991 MESA models as described in http://www.cardiacatlas.org/tools/lv-shape-static-modes/